-- Applicants may only submit one project to the RFA. - The Society allows only one individual to be designated as principal investigator, responsible and accountable for the overall conduct of the project.
+- Applicants must be independent researchers at an eligible US academic institution or nonprofit. - Applicants must have the necessary training and expertise to conduct the proposed research. - Applicants may only submit one application in response to this RFA. - The Society allows only one individual to be designated as principal investigator, responsible and accountable for the overall conduct of the project.